 Inside there are 8 files, all with the same name, but different file extensions.

 A shapefile is actually a collection of files.
 The three required pieces are the .shp, .shx, and .dbf files.
 If one of these is missing, the data won’t work.
-But shapefiles also often come with extra parts, such as a .prj—or projection file—which defines the coordinate system for the data.
-If you delete that file, the data will draw, but not in the right place.
+But shapefiles also often come with extra parts, such as a .prj (projection) file—which defines the coordinate system for the data.
+If you delete that file, the data will draw, but maybe not in the right place.

-To open a shapefile, you’ll need a program like ArcGIS Pro or ArcMap.
+To open a shapefile, you’ll need GIS software like ArcGIS Pro.

 4. Open ArcGIS Pro.
-If you don’t have it, you can sign up for an ArcGIS free trial.
+If you don’t have ArcGIS Pro, you can sign up for an ArcGIS free trial.

-5. On the ArcGIS Pro startup page, under New, click Map.
-Name your project Data Types and click OK.
+5. On the ArcGIS Pro startup page, under New, click Start without a template.

-6. On the ribbon at the top, click the Map tab and click Add Data.
+6. On the ribbon at the top, on the Insert tab, click New Map.
+Click the Map tab and click Add Data.

-7. Browse to the shapefile.
+7. Browse to the shapefile, in the HongKong_Transportation folder.
 Here it only appears as one file, instead of 8.